Discovered: November 17, 2004

 If this dialog box does not appear, there are two possible reasons:

-The tool is from Symantec and is legitimate: However, your operating system was previously instructed to always trust content from Symantec.
-For information on this and on how to view the confirmation dialog again, read the document, How to restore the Publisher Authenticity confirmation dialog box.
+- The tool is from Symantec and is legitimate: However, your operating system was previously instructed to always trust content from Symantec.
+For instructions on how to see this dialog box again, please refer to the section entitled: Restore the Publisher authenticity confirmation message

 Click Yes to close the dialog box.